-6 Theories About The New Black Hood On 'Riverdale,' Because Hal's Fake Death Is Too Obvious For This Show
+6 'Riverdale' Theories About The New Black Hood, Because Hal's Fake Death Is Too Obvious

 When Betty Cooper has a premonition about something, it's best to pay attention.
 So when Veronica told her that her father, Hal Cooper, had died, Betty knew something was up.
 We never actually saw him get killed, which on a show like this, is a sure sign that he's still out there somewhere.
 And now that the Black Hood is back, Betty is convinced her dad is behind the mask.
 Still, there are a few other theories about the "new" Black Hood on Riverdale that suggest the show is trying to, quite literally, pull the wool over our eyes.